tailrecursion/hlisp-starter/README.md

 * **ClojureScript libraries.** Existing libraries can be used without modification in most cases.
-The only issue is names that are not valid HTML tags, but the soultion is usually simply to alias those refs.
+The only issue is names that are not valid HTML tags, but the solution is usually simply to alias those refs.

 * **Clojure macros.** Macros used in ClojureScript must be written in Clojure, which has certain limiting consequences.
 Hopefully full cljs macro support is